 For further information, please fill the form bellow, and we will get back to you the soonest possible.

-VK Medical Cannabis is a boutique consulting firm offers offering expert services to companies that aim to invest in the medical cannabis business in Greece including cultivation, processing and marketing of relevant products.
+VK Medical Cannabis is a boutique consulting firm offering expert services to companies that aim to invest in the medical cannabis business in Greece including cultivation, processing and marketing of relevant products.

-Through its vast knowhow, experience and network, it facilitates the timely and successful implementation of investment schemes.
-Constant effort, consistency and quality service have positioned our firm among the top consultancy agencies in Greece.
+Through its vast knowledge, knowhow, experience and network, it facilitates the fast realization and successful implementation of investment schemes.
+Our constant effort and consistency to deliver high quality services, have positioned our firm among the top consultancy agencies in Greece.